samyog07/Data-Engineering-Project/README.md

 < 50,000	Excellent
 < 100,000	Good
 100,000+	Fair

+ Data Collection Script

+        The scraper is located in:

+        scripts/classiccars_pipeline.py

+        This script performs:

+        a.
+Web scraping of classic car listings from classiccars.com
+        b.
+Extraction of vehicle attributes such as year, make, model, price, mileage, and condition
+        c.
+Dataset creation in CSV format
+        d.
+Feature engineering to derive vehicle condition categories

 3. Data Pipeline

 The cleaned dataset is ingested into Azure Data Factory, which orchestrates the data pipeline.